 The temperature, salinity (salt content) and dissolved oxygen concentration occurring in marine waters are the variables most frequently measured by oceanographers in order to understand the physical and biological processes impacting on, or occurring within a body of seawater.
 Historical long-term data series exist for these three variables for Saldanha Bay spanning the period 1974-2000 and have recently been augmented by monitoring studies undertaken by the Council for Scientific and Industrial Research (CSIR) (van Ballegooyen et al. 2012) on behalf of Transnet for their newly constructed reverse osmosis desalination plant (data for the period 2010-2011).
+A thermister string comprising five underwater temperature meters (UTMs), used for continuous monitoring of water temperature in the Bay, was deployed at North Buoy in Small Bay in April 2014 by Anchor Environmental on behalf of the SBWQFT.
+The intention is to maintain this array in situ for as long as possible.
 These data are presented in this chapter together with a summary of the main natural driving forces influencing water quality in the Bay (currents and waves).
 Some recent data is also available on other physico-chemical parameters from the Bay including turbidity and bromide, as well as for faecal coliforms and trace metals (introduced to the Bay through wastewater discharges).
 These data are also presented in this chapter.

-4.2 Circulation and current patterns
+5.2 Circulation and current patterns

-Circulation patterns and current strengths prior to development (1974-75) in Saldanha Bay were investigated using several techniques (drogues, dye-tracing, drift cards and sea-bed drifters).
+Circulation patterns and current strengths in Saldanha Bay prior to development (1974-75) were investigated using various different techniques (drogues, dye-tracing, drift cards and sea-bed drifters).
 Surface currents (within the upper five meters) are complex and appear to be dependent on wind strength and direction as well as the tidal state.
-Within Small Bay, currents were weak (5-15 cm.s-1) and tended to be clockwise (towards the NE) irrespective of the tidal state or the wind (Figure 4.1).
+Within Small Bay, currents were weak (5-15 cm.s-1) and tended to be clockwise (towards the NE) irrespective of the tidal state or the wind (Figure 5.1).
 Greater current strengths were observed within Big Bay (10-20 cm.s-1) and current direction within the main channels was dependent on the tidal state.
 The strongest tidal currents were recorded at the mouth of Langebaan Lagoon (50-100 cm.s-1), these being either enhanced or retarded by the prevailing wind direction (Currents within the main channels in Langebaan Lagoon were also relatively strong (20-25 cm.s-1).
-Outside of the main tidal channels, surface currents tended to flow in the approximate direction of the prevailing wind with velocities of 2-3 % of the wind speed (Shannon & Stander 1977).
+Outside of the main tidal channels, surface currents tended to flow in the approximate direction of the prevailing wind with velocities of 2-3% of the wind speed (Shannon & Stander 1977).
 Current strength and direction at 5 m depth was similar to that at the surface, but was less dependent on wind direction and velocity and appeared to be more influenced by the tidal state.
-Currents at 10 m depth at the mouth of the Bay were found to be tidal (up to 10 cm. s-1, either eastwards or westwards) and in the remainder of the Bay, a slow (5 cm.s-1) southward or eastward movement, irrespective of the tidal state, was recorded.
+Currents at 10 m depth at the mouth of the Bay were found to be tidal (up to 10 cm.s-1, either eastwards or westwards) and in the remainder of the Bay, a slow (5 cm.s-1) southward or eastward movement, irrespective of the tidal state, was recorded.